Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 2:54 PM · Law firm

 Personal-injury caller, first contact.
-Sarah ran the conflict check, captured the incident summary, scheduled a 30-minute consult with the partner who handles auto cases — and emailed the engagement letter.
+Sarah captured the intake the team needs to run its own conflict check, logged the incident summary without weighing in on the case, and scheduled a 30-minute consult with the partner who handles auto cases.

 Consult booked · Thursday 2 PM